 In this PaymentSpring review, we’ll take a look at the company’s services, reputation, and costs to help you determine if it’s a good fit for your business’ processing needs.

-PaymentSpring offers payment processing capabilities for in-person transactions using a mobile card reader or online with its gateway solution.
+PaymentSpring offers payment processing capabilities for in-person credit and debit card transactions using a mobile card reader or online with its gateway solution.
+The company can also reprogram some credit card machines, such as Ingenico terminals.
+You can also choose to accept EBT cards.

 The mobile payment app is available for both Android and Apple devices, and includes an online dashboard for viewing transaction details.
 You’ll also have the option to email a receipt to your customers at the time of purchase.
 PaymentSpring offers this video showing the mobile acceptance option: